-To ensure the children at Collis are exposed to a broad variety of sports and activities, our curriculum includes a focus on ABC (Agility, Balance and Co-ordination), swimming and dance in the Early Years and Key Stage 1.
-This moves on to sport specific units in Key Stage 2 including Athletics, Gymnastics, Football, Tag-Rugby, Ultimate Frisbee, American Football, Hockey, Cricket and Rounders among others.
+To ensure the children at Collis are exposed to a broad variety of sports and activities, our curriculum includes a focus on fundamental movement skills in the Early Years and Key Stage 1 whilst moving on to sport specific units in Key Stage 2 including Netball, Tag-Rugby, Hockey and Cricket among others.

 The P.E. at Collis supplemented effectively with a broad and varied extra-curricular sporting offer.
 Led by specialist sports coaches and dedicated members of Collis staff, a vast majority of children are actively involved in a variety of clubs including Gymnastics, Skipping, Football and Dodgeball.
-Those children who are the least active are identified and actively encouraged to come along, raise their heart-rates and join in the fun.
-These opportunities are open to everyone and can be funded by Collis where necessary.
+Those children who are the least active are identified and actively encouraged to come along, raise their heart-rates and begin their journey towards healthy participation.
+These opportunities are open to everyone and are funded by Collis where necessary.

 P.E. has a high profile at our school.
 Our children are confident with applying a range of skills and techniques to actively participate in different activities.